 But since the framework did not consider application's data resources like database tables, files and the different relationships that exists between programs \& resources in the graph construction, the functional independence property of microservices is not completely satisfied.
-Graph neural networks have also been used recently for heterogeneous graphs \cite{zhang2019heterogeneous,wang2019heterogeneous}.
-However, existing heterogeneous graph neural networks are not used directly to cluster the nodes of different types in a unified framework.
+In addition, application architects have a \textit{functional view} of the application, so they decide on the target number of microservices and identify the core representative programs or tables from the monolith for each microservice.
+The solution should therefore accept the architect inputs as constraints and form clusters to maximize functional alignment.
+In this work, we propose a novel graph neural network based solution to refactor monolith applications into a desired number of microservices.
+The main contributions of our paper are listed below. \begin{enumerate} \item We translate the application software's structural and behavioral properties into a heterogeneous graph through nodes, edges and node/edge attributes. \item We introduce a novel heterogeneous graph neural network (GNN), referred to as CHGNN, that enables the representation of both \textit{data resources} and \textit{programs}.
+For the first time in literature, we perform a constraints-based clustering jointly in the framework of heterogeneous GNN. \item We show that inclusion of heterogeneous information generates better quality microservices recommendations through four publicly available monolith applications. \end{enumerate}